 “Yes, I suppose you want an explanation,” he said.
 He took a sip of tea, wincing with pain from his gunshot wound.
 “What Jonathan says is true.
 Beneath the Grimmer Company is a laboratory.
 It was used to study the effects of the Lazarus Virus, these inhuman creatures you call zombies.
 Mr. Grimmer and I have been hunting these creatures for years now, since Jonathan was a boy.”

 Miss Monday frowned seriously, scrutinizing Palmer with an unreadable expression.
 It was impossible to know what thoughts lay behind those eyes, when one of them was made of brass, polished wood, and polarized glass.
 She gulped back her tea as if it was the last cup on earth.
-Jonathan raised an eyebrow.
+Jonathan raised an eyebrow in question.

 “It’s been a long day,” she said with a dismissive shrug, “I find tea to be quite the restorative, don’t you?”